msarrigiannis/msc-ai-MLproject/README.md

 ### Convert Resumes to CSV training data format
 * CVs need to exist in a directory according to their label (Good/Maybe/Bad) and this path is provided inside the ResFileToCsv.py
 * The script produces a log of all CV files processed as well as errors
-* The script produces a single csv file containing CV text and label
+* The script produces a single csv file containing CV text and label <br>

 NOTE: The script accepts only pdf and docx documents.